kubedb/cli/docs/guides/postgres/snapshot/archiving_to_s3.md

-## Archiving to S3:
+# Continuous Archiving  to S3

 **WAL-G** is used to handle continuous archiving mechanism.
-For this we need storage Secret and need to provide storage backend information.
+Please refer to [continuous archiving in kubeDB](/docs/guides/postgres/snapshot/continuous_archiving.md) to know more about it.

+## Before You Begin

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.